Puncia/TwitchFlashbang/README.md

 ```
 explaination:
 - `testMode`: flashes a 500x500 portion instead of the whole screen;
+- `testKey`: a combination of keys that fires a flashbang.
+This is not mandatory and you can remove it;
 - `enableAfterimage`: a screenshot of the desktop before flashing is taken, and is displayed right when the flash starts to fade;
 - `perAppOpacity`: you can define per-app opacity, so for example you could set 50% transparency when playing a game, if you do not want to be completely blinded;
 - `twitchConfig`: you have to retrieve the values yourself: use [twitchtokengenerator.com](https://twitchtokengenerator.com/) and populate the fields;